webbgroup/stelligent-u/02-s3/README.md

 For further reading, see the S3 [Access Policy Language Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-language-overview.html).

 ##### Question: Sync vs Copy

 _What makes "sync" a better choice than "cp" for some S3 uploads?_

+I would sync is like rsync to which can be run multiple times. cp on the other hand will run once... and exit cleanly on an overwrite if an existing object exist.

 #### Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket